How to Treat a Garage Studio

 Step 1: Kill the reverb with broadband absorption

 Because every surface is hard, a garage has a long, harsh reverb tail and obvious flutter echo between parallel walls.
 You’ll need more broadband absorption than in a furnished room.
 Use thick fabric-wrapped panels — mineral wool such as Rockwool, or rigid fibreglass like Owens Corning 703 — across the first reflection points and to break up the parallel walls.
+If you’re unsure which material to buy, our comparison of Rockwool vs fiberglass for acoustic panels covers the trade-offs.
 For flutter, see what is flutter echo; for placement, where to place acoustic panels.

 Step 2: Trap the corners hard